Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 Other settings like timeoutinminuts and jobcanceltimeout which are mentioned here are valid for every job inside the Build Definition.
 I guess I could apply them to every job inside the pipeline if they are not the default settings.
 This is not implemented yet.
 See [this topic](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?tabs=yaml&view=azure-devops#timeouts) by Microsoft to see the correct YAML notation if you wish to apply it yourself.
 If you have specified a Job timeout in the Job part of the pipeline for that specific job it will be converted as a job property.

-Demands is something which is also a [pending feature](#Include-agent-pool-demands-for-custom-self-hosted-pools).
-The demands specified here are valid for the pipeline agent pool specified not the ones in jobs.
+The demands specified here will be copied over to each job using a Microsoft-Hosted or Self-Hosted Agent.

 ## Assumptions